twhite96/TWBlog/_posts/2016-01-08-new-semester-excitement.md

 Love geeking out with this.
 Not only is it pretty but the plugins are incredibly useful, too.
 <h3>Alex Gwartney’s Snippet Web App</h3>
 Alex Gwartney is a young developer whose journey I’ve been following since I came across the now-on-hiatus Developer Soup Podcast.
 He built a nice little snippet app using Node, MongoDB, JavaScript, Bootstrap and a few other technologies.
-Check it <a href="https://snippetsearch.herokuapp.com/">out</a>. <a id="fnref:1" class="footnote" title="see footnote" href="1">[1]</a>
+Check it <a href="https://snippetsearch.herokuapp.com/">out</a>. <a id="fnref:1" class="footnote" title:="see footnote" href="1">[1]</a>
 <div class="footnotes">

 <hr />

 <ol>
 	<li id="fn:1">The Snippet App is hosted on Heroku and I’ve gotten a few Cannot GET errors when clicking through to the app.
-Just refresh or retype it in and it should work. <a class="reversefootnote" title="return to article" href="1"> ↩</a></li>
+Just refresh or retype it in and it should work. <a class="reversefootnote" title:="return to article" href="1"> ↩</a></li>
 </ol>